equinor/sepes-api/README.md

 #### Best option: Run from Visual Studio

-Open the "Test Explorer"-Window and click the "Run All Tests In View"
+Open the "Test Explorer"-Window and click the "Run All Tests In View".

 #### Console